Toddler painting is a wonderfully inclusive, fun and creative way to express emotions, desires and to learn new skills!

 How?
 Take an empty box with low sides (or cut them down) and put some paper in the bottom.
 Dip a couple of different sized balls into some paint, put them in the box and let your little one explore the patterns they can make as the balls roll across the paper.

 Why do I like it?
-This is a lovely sensory activity for toddlers and improves their motor skills as they maneuver the balls over the paint.
+This is a lovely sensory activity for toddlers and improves their motor skills as they manoeuvre the balls over the paint.
 This is also a perfect outside toddler painting activity where you can use a long piece of rolled out paper instead of a box.

 19. Textured Painting